 The four factors with the greatest influence on your metabolism

-I'm sure you've heard the word metabolism, probably too many times, but do you know what it is?
+I'm sure you've heard the word metabolism, probably too many times, but do you know what it consists of?

-You don't need a degree in biochemistry or nutrition, but once you know the four factors with the greatest impact on metabolism, you can use that to your advantage.
+You don't need a degree in biochemistry or nutrition, but by knowing the four factors that have the greatest impact on metabolism, you can use this to your advantage.

-But first of all, it is important to know, what is a calorie?
+But first of all, it's important to know, what is a calorie?

-Everyone has a different calorie requirement, so there is no global measure.
+Everyone has a different calorie need, so there is no global measurement.

 Metabolism pyramid